-Dr. Naleway received her master’s and doctoral degrees in epidemiology from The University of Iowa’s College of Public Health.
-She completed a postdoctoral fellowship in epidemiology at the Marshfield Clinic Research Foundation.
-Dr. Naleway has adjunct faculty appointments with Oregon Health & Science University's Department of Public Health and Preventive Medicine as well as The University of Iowa College of Public Health’s Department of Epidemiology.
+Dr. Naleway received her master’s and doctoral degrees in epidemiology from The University of Iowa’s College of Public Health and completed a postdoctoral fellowship in epidemiology at the Marshfield Clinic Research Foundation.
+She has an adjunct faculty appointment with The University of Iowa College of Public Health’s Department of Epidemiology.
+She joined CHR in 2003.

 - Henninger ML, Irving SA, Thompson M, Avalos LA, Ball SW, Shifflett P, Naleway AL for the Pregnancy and Influenza Project (PIP) Working Group.
 Factors associated with seasonal influenza vaccination in pregnant women.
 J Womens Health 2015; 24:394-402.
 Epub 2015 Apr 15.